devjgm/papers/cpp_civil_time.md

 The C++ standard already has the `<chrono>` library, which is a good implementation of an *absolute-time* library.
 This paper proposes a standard *civil-time* library.
-A separate paper (XXX: jgm insert the paper number) proposes a standard *Time-Zone* Library that bridges `<chrono>` and this Civil-Time Library, and will complete the three pillars of the conceptual model just described.
+A separate paper ([D0206]) proposes a standard *Time-Zone* Library that bridges `<chrono>` and this Civil-Time Library, and will complete the three pillars of the conceptual model just described.

 ## Impact on the Standard